-Saudi Arabia says firm Arab stand needed to deter Iran
+Saudi Arabia says firm Arab stand needed to deter Iran, Iraq demurs

 Qatari premier Abdullah bin Nasser Al Thani, whose country hosts the largest U.S. military base in the region, attended the summits, the most senior Qatari official to visit the kingdom since the embargo.

-Iraq and Oman, which have good ties with Tehran and Washington, have said they are working to reduce tensions.
-Doha, which shares a giant gas field with Iran, has offered to help.

-Reporting by Marwa Rashad and Aziz El Yaakoubi; Additional reporting by David Brunnstrom in Washington, Ali Abdelaty in Cairo, Guy Faulconbridge in London, Lisa Barrington and Sylvia Westall in Dubai, Eric Knecht in Doha and Babak Dehghanpisheh in Geneva; Writing by Ghaida Ghantous; Editing by William Maclean, Andrew Cawthorne, Frances Kerry and Leslie Adler
+Reporting by Marwa Rashad and Aziz El Yaakoubi; Additional reporting by David Brunnstrom in Washington, Ali Abdelaty in Cairo, Guy Faulconbridge in London, Lisa Barrington and Sylvia Westall in Dubai, Eric Knecht in Doha and Babak Dehghanpisheh in Geneva; Writing by Ghaida Ghantous, William Maclean, Andrew Cawthorne; editing by Frances Kerry, Leslie Adler and Grant McCool